Mars Hit By Meteorite ‘Shotgun Blast’

-The planet Mars is not as well protected against incoming meteors as is the Earth, and NASA has recent photo evidence to prove it.
+Planet Mars is not as well protected against incoming meteors as Earth, and NASA has recent photo evidence to prove it.
 In fact, the meteorite damage done to the surface of Mars has been likened to a “shotgun blast.”

 Seeker reported this week that NASA’s Mars Reconnaissance Orbiter (MRO) detected evidence that the Red Planet’s surface had suffered an impact, capturing an image of a fairly large cluster of dark anomalies.
 But the cluster turned out not to be a single meteorite impact.
 Instead, it was dozens.

 Unlike the Earth, which has various layers — and miles — of atmosphere, Mars has a very thin protective sheathe encircling the red globe.
 So when an average-sized meteor enters the Martian atmosphere, it gets very little resistance (more if the meteor hits at an angle to the surface) as it passes through.
-Where on Earth a meteor would break into smaller pieces and burn up in the atmosphere, with only the more dense pieces making it through as impactors to the surface, a meteor might or might not break up in the thin Martian atmosphere and far more of the material will ultimately strike the surface.
+While on Earth a meteor would break into smaller pieces and burn up in the atmosphere, with only the more dense pieces making it through as impactors to the surface, a meteor might or might not break up in the thin Martian atmosphere and far more of the material will ultimately strike the surface.

 Part of the MRO’s ongoing mission has been to track fresh impact sites on Mars’ surface.
 In this particular case, scientists were able to use the orbiter’s Mars Context Camera (CTX), the instrument that originally detected the impact site, to determine that the impact must have occurred between 2008 and 2014.
 That same detection prompted a follow-up fly-by where the High-Resolution Imaging Science Experiment (HiRISE) camera was able to distinguish two large impact craters and about 30 smaller craters across the crater in the Tharsis region of the planet.